U.S. Commerce Department proposes hefty import curbs on steel, aluminum

 Some U.S. lawmakers and steel and aluminum users have urged caution in any restrictions to avoid disruptions or price spikes in the raw materials, used in everything from autos to appliances and aircraft and construction.

-Reporting by Lesley Wroughton and David Lawder; Additional reporting by Ben Blanchard in BEIJING; Editing by Susan Thomas, Phil Berlowitz, Sandra Maler and Kim Coghill
+Reporting by Lesley Wroughton and David Lawder; Additional reporting by Ben Blanchard in BEIJING, Ju-min Park in SEOUL; Editing by Susan Thomas, Phil Berlowitz, Sandra Maler and Kim Coghill